TheDolentCity/jotun/src/content/docs/rules/compendium.md

 - **Rounding:** Always round down unless otherwise stated.
 - **Shields:** You can only benefit from one shield with an HP value at a time.
 If you gain a shield from a mount or ability and already have a shield active, you may choose which one to keep active.
 All energy shields are vulnerable to energy weapons.
 - **Splitting Movement:** You cannot split movement. ie If you have a speed of 4, you cannot spend 1 power, move two squares, spend 1 power to attack, and then move back two squares.
 You would need to spend another 1 power to move back.
+- **Targeting What You Can’t See:** If you wish to target a foe you cannot see, there are several steps you must follow:
+  - First, roll a check to perceive it for 0 power.
+Roll 2d6.
+If you rolled higher than 7 plus your target’s maneuver or expertise, then you know where it is located on this turn and may target it as normal.
+  - If you did not perceive the target, then you must instead target a square(s) for the attack roll.
+This attack roll has a -4 penalty and automatically fails if the target is not present in the square(s).
+On a miss, the GM should not tell you if the target was present in the square(s).
+  - If the attack roll is a blast, burst, or close burst, then there is no penalty to the attack roll.